Jorghe/LCD-VU-meter/README.md

 3.5mm female and male jack in order to get the input analog signal, you might use an alligator clip or use a female jack and get the wires from it.

 iPod or any other player to reproduce the output signal.

+Check the wiki section to see diagrams and code.